Nakama-Partnering-Services/nakama-guides/README.md

 # sfdx-nakama-best-practices

-This repository aims to contain the guidelines and examples of the best practices in sfdx projects
+This repository aims to contain the guidelines and examples of our opinionated best practices in sfdx projects.